lolapaul/lolapaul/README.md

 I'm a Data Scientist with a strong foundation in finance, advanced analytics, and machine learning.

 I'm passionate about solving real-world problems through data modeling and compelling storytelling.
-My work focuses on industries such as:
+The projects in this GitHub profile explore applications across various industries, including:

 - **Finance and Fintech**
 - **Retail and E-commerce**